AuScope/geomodel-2-3dweb/README.md

   - Make models 3d web assets
   - Web assets are exported as artifacts

-### 'Release API Backend' Workflow
+### 'Release Backend' Workflow

-Triggers: Push to a release tag
+Triggers: Push to a PORTAL_RELEASE_* tag

 Function:
   - Creates a backend release
   - Adds the files from the latest successful 'Build API Backend' action to the release

-**NB: After running this release the 'Release Models Backend' action (below) can be run to add model web assets to the release**

-### 'Release Models Backend' Workflow

-Triggers: Manual dispatch on provided tag

-Function:
   - Add model web assets from the latest successful 'Build Models Backend' action to the release

 ### 'Pages Build Deployment' Workflow